-Reflex and the workflows can be installed in different ways: via package repositories, via install\esoreflex script or manually installing the software tar files.
+Reflex and the workflows can be installed in different ways: via package repositories, via the install\esoreflex script or manually installing the software tar files.

-The recommended way is to use the package repositories if you operating system is supported.
-The macports repositories support OS X, while the rpm/yum repositories support Fedora 20/21/22/23.
+The recommended way is to use the package repositories if your operating system is supported.
+The macports repositories support OS X, while the rpm/yum repositories support Fedora 20 to 25.
 For any other operating system it is recommended to use the install\esoreflex script.